PNNL-m-q/mza/README.md

 ### Reference

-If you use MZA please cite: Bilbao et al. "MZA: a data conversion tool to facilitate software development and artificial intelligence research in multidimensional mass spectrometry".
+If you use MZA or any portions of this code please cite: Bilbao et al. "MZA: a data conversion tool to facilitate software development and artificial intelligence research in multidimensional mass spectrometry".
 Journal of Proteome Research 2023 https://doi.org/10.1021/acs.jproteome.2c00313.

 ### License addendum
+This software binary is provided free of charge (closed-source code due to restrictions from instrument vendors on their proprietary formats).
-This software binary and example scripts are freely provided under the BSD License here included.
+The example scripts are freely provided under the BSD License here included.
-However, the binary software depends on other software libraries which place further restrictions on its use and redistribution.
+However, the software binary depends on other software libraries which place further restrictions on its use and redistribution.
 By using MZA, you agree to comply with the restrictions imposed on you by the license agreements of the software libraries on which it depends:
 * Agilent Technologies Mass Hunter Data Access Component Library (www.agilent.com)
 * Thermo Fisher Scientific MSFileReader Library (www.thermofisher.com)